Areas of Life is an important mental model that can help bring clarity to how you go about living your life.

 And from there you can make a rational decision about each area, and if you are spending enough time or resources in that area.

-For more models and systems that can help you live a better life, grab your 100% free copy of Significant Systems below.
+For on how to live a better life, grab your 100% free copy of Evolution below.

 - I follow no particular religion so reading the Bible or Mahabharata is the same as reading Tony Robbins or Seneca to me.